Joe Leeming (boxer)

 Joe Leeming (born 1936), is a male former boxer who competed for England.

 Biography

-Leeming represented the England team during the the boxing tournament at the 1958 British Empire and Commonwealth Games in the -81 kg division.
+Leeming represented the England team during the boxing tournament at the 1958 British Empire and Commonwealth Games in the -81 kg division.

 He trained at Rugby Corinthians Boxing Club and won the Amateur Boxing Association 1958 light heavyweight title.

 He made his professional debut on 7 July 1962 and fought in 11 fights until 1963.